 1. Location

-If you’re looking for a lower initial cost with good growth potential, emerging areas like Seseh might be a good fit, although they may require more time to see returns.
+If you’re looking for a lower initial cost with good growth potential, emerging areas like Seseh, Munggu, or Lovina might be a good fit, although they may require more time to see returns.

 Read More: How to Maximize Rental Yield for Your Bali Villa